Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
+### The method that converts the decimal number that comes as a parameter to binary;
 ### kendisine parametre olarak gelen onluk tabandaki sayıyı ikilik tabana çeviren method;
-### the method that converts the decimal number that comes as a parameter to binary;
 ```java
 public class decimalNumberToBinaryNumber {